Kiwari-Labs/besu-blueprint/docs/stateful-precompiled-contract.md

 ## Rationale

 - Outside the Runtime Environment: Traditional smart contracts, written in `Solidity` or `Vyper` and executed in the `EVM` for other blockchain also often limited by `gas` costs and computational overhead.
-Precompiled contracts offer a way to execute computationally intensive tasks more efficiently because they are directly implemented in the client software, bypassing some of the overhead imposed by the `EVM` or `Virtual Machine` layer.
-Some operations, such as cryptographic functions, heavy and high precision arithmetic operation or large-scale data processing, are computationally expensive (require high `gas`/transaction fee) or slow when implemented in smart contracts can't executed under network `blocktime` frame.
+Precompiled contracts offer a way to execute computationally intensive tasks more efficiently because they are directly implemented in the client software, bypassing some overhead imposed by the `EVM` or `Virtual Machine` layer.
+Some operations, such as cryptographic functions, heavy and high precision arithmetic operation or large-scale data processing, are computationally expensive (require high `gas`/transaction fee) or slow when implemented in smart contracts can't execute under network `blocktime` frame.
 A precompiled contract allows these operations to be handled natively by the client in a more efficient programming language (e.g., C++, Rust, Go, or Other).
 - State Management by incorporating stateful logic into the precompiled contract, developers gain the ability to maintain and manipulate contract-specific data across multiple transactions.
 This enables the creation of more dynamic and powerful blockchain applications that can handle complex operations and state transitions efficiently.

 ## Security Considerations